 Then in November 2020, Walt Disney World revealed plans to significantly expand its transportation network by adding a Brightline train station at Disney Springs.
 The parties issued a joint announcement revealing that Brightline and Disney formalized plans and entered into an agreement on station construction.

-However, that agreement was scrapped in Summer 2022, when Walt Disney World revealed that the company’s plans for an on-property station to connect to the multibillion-dollar Brightline project are no more.
+However, that agreement was scrapped last summer, when Walt Disney World revealed that the company’s plans for an on-property station to connect to the multibillion-dollar Brightline project are no more.